1. Think safety first.

 If you’re pressed for time cut down on the main workout, not the warm up.

 11. But don’t be “Warm Up Man” either.

 Ya know, the guy who carries 17 different types of balls to roll on and warms up for two hours.
 That’s overkill.
 A good warm up never needs to last more than ten minutes.

 Crocodile breathing and deep breathing in the seven month position is awesome before a workout.

 It’s an essential human movement pattern.
-But you don’t have to do it with heavy weight.
+But you don’t have to do it with a barbell on your back.
 Just maintain the ability to do it.
 Once you can, do some bodyweight squats every day.
 Like right now.
 Drop down and do 10.
 Then make that a habit to do randomly.

 14. Start with the goblet squat when you need load.

 That’s probably all a lot of people need.
 Back and front squats can beat up fragile lifters.
 It’s rare that someone gets hurt from goblets.

 15. Don’t underestimate the power of single leg squat variations.